Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders

 How to find trading edges in the markets – conclusion

-To find trading edges in the markets, you need to be creative, adaptive, and systematic.
-You must get experience, search for help from other traders, keep a detailed log of your backtesting, read websites and make sure you trade real money, preferably so small so you survive the learning period when you start.
+You need to be creative, adaptive, and systematic to find market trading edges.
+You must get experience, search for help from other traders, keep a detailed log of your backtesting, read websites, and make sure you trade real money, preferably so small that you survive the learning period when you start.

 Last but not least, you need a real passion for trading.
-Money should never be an issue, it’s just a byproduct of your thinking.
+Money should never be an issue; it’s just a byproduct of your thinking.
+You need detachment from money to avoid being fooled by trading biases.